ghowland/VDRPrologCPU/README.md

 One thread per physical core, pinned via OS affinity.
 Each thread owns its per-core arena.
 Session assigned to a core at creation; all session work runs on that core's thread using that core's arena.

 GEMM parallelized: all cores contribute rows, synchronize via atomic counter per layer.
-NUMA alignment via first-touch policy — each pinned thread touches its arena pages at init, ensuring local memory placement on multi-socket systems.
+NUMA alignment via first-touch policy, each pinned thread touches its arena pages at init, ensuring local memory placement on multi-socket systems.
 On single-socket laptops, this still helps cache locality.

 ---